HarshCharola/swiggy_Data_Analysis/README.md

 - **Top Performers**: Identify top-rated and most versatile restaurants.

 ## Files Included
-- **`swiggy_analysis.sql`**: Contains all the SQL queries used in this case study.
+- **`SwiggyDataAnalysis.sql`**: Contains all the SQL queries used in this case study.
 Each query is designed to answer a specific business question and has been optimized for clarity and performance.

 ## Key Insights
 1. Identified cities with the highest restaurant density.